Eau Claire, Calgary

 The neighbourhood of Eau Claire in Calgary, Alberta, Canada is located immediately north of Downtown, and south of the Bow River and north of 4th Avenue.
 A mix of riverside condominiums, shopping, restaurants, hotels, a large public plaza and urban parkland make Eau Claire one of Calgary's most popular areas.
 Contained within Eau Claire is the city's Festival District.

 The area, which was developed from reclaimed industrial land, fronts the Bow River and sits immediately north of 3rd Avenue South.
 North of Eau Claire is Prince's Island Park, a large urban park on an island in the Bow River and the site of many summer festivals, including the Calgary Folk Music Festival, Carifest, Shakespeare in the Park and various busking happenings.
-Within Eau Claire is Eau Claire Market and a variety of pubs and restaurants.
+Within Eau Claire is a variety of pubs and restaurants.
 It is also located on the city's large network of pedestrian pathways and trails, along the Bow River pathway.

 History

 The name Eau Claire derives from one of Calgary's original industries - a sawmill transplanted from Eau Claire, Wisconsin and staffed by mostly Norwegian mill workers.
 The area on the banks of the Bow River was selected in 1886 for its easy access to fallen timber.
 The community was subsequently named for the Eau Claire Lumber Company.

-Eau Claire Plaza, at the core of the Festival District is currently undergoing a major modernization and redevelopment to better integrate it with the city, Prince's Island, Barclay Mall and the other surrounding hotels, restaurants and businesses.
-(Eau Claire Market will be torn down in 2024 to make way for the new LRT Green Line.)
+Eau Claire Plaza, at the core of the Festival District, underwent a major modernization and redevelopment to better integrate it with the city, Prince's Island, Barclay Mall and the other surrounding hotels, restaurants and businesses.
+(Eau Claire Market was torn down in 2024 to make way for the new LRT Green Line.)
 The community has an area redevelopment plan in place.
+The plaza reopened in July 2025.